jon-rodriguez/animated-journey/README.md

 # Objectives

-- It's a beginner/intermediate level social media app created to understand how MVC concept and logins are added/CRUD logic to like, post, delete images posted by users.
+- It's an intermediate level social media app created to understand how MVC concept and logins are added/CRUD logic to like, post, delete images posted by users.

 ---